-Rothbury First School's wish for children is to 'be the best you can be by doing the best you can do'.
+At Rothbury First School, our wish for our children is 'to be the best that you can be by doing the best that you can do'.
 We want our children to have high expectations, independence, confidence, self-esteem and a sense of responsibility for others as well as themselves.
 We aim to create a caring and positive environment where children feel happy and secure, and to support each child to fulfil their potential in all subjects of the curriculum and in all aspects of school life.